andrewthad/internet-resource/notes.md

   used in China) that have a entirely numeric labels, so supporting this is actually important.
 This puts hostnames in a shaky situation where `300.bar` is a hostname but `300` is not.
 But hey, try `nslookup`.
   It seems to agree with this.
+Nevermind.
+I've changed my interpretation of this.
+All numeric hostnames are probably alright.

 It may be worthwhile to consider a light form a subtyping with phantom types (it's not technically subtyping, but I don't know the correct name